golf1052/code-sync/README.md

 - Toggle import/export extensions: Toggle auto importing/exporting of extensions.

 ## Contributing/Bugs
-I've only tested this on Windows 10 with OneDrive.
+I've done a little testing between two Windows 10 machines and an OS X laptop.
 If you have any issues please report them using Issues.
 Thanks!